far more Amtrak trains stop in downtown Alexandria compared to downtown Richmond

-Just 55 miles west of Lynchburg is Roanoke, the next target for passenger rail expansion in Virginia.
+Just 55 miles west of Lynchburg is Roanoke, which was the next target for passenger rail expansion in Virginia.
 In 2013, after the General Assembly approved new taxes and fees to fund transportation, the governor announced plans to provide passenger rail service to Roanoke by 2017.

 The Commonwealth Transportation Board committed the first round of funding, of the $100 million expected to be needed to upgrade the Norfolk Southern track and build platorms at rail stations.
 At the official announcement, attended by the Chief Executive Officers of Amtrak and Norfolk Southern as well as the governor, the mayor of Roanoke said:12

 In a more jovial reference, the governor of Virginia acknowledged the political assistance from Onzlee Ware, delegate for Roanoke in the General Assembly.
 Ware supported significant tax increases in the governor's 2013 transportation initiative, recognizing that the initiative created the mechanism to fund extension of Amtrak service to Roanoke.
 In his 2014 (and last) State of the Commonwealth Address, Governor McDonnell joked how Ware had retired shortly after being re-elected in November, saying:13

 Once Amtrak reached Lynchburg, a bus funneled Roanoke customers to the train station there.
 The demand for passenger rail from Roanoke may have contributed to the higher-than-expected ridership on the Lynchburg line.
 A bus link to connect with the Amtrak Cardinal in Clifton Forge, 50 miles to the north, is also possible.
 In Roanoke, a new platform was completed near the bus station, offering the potential to create a multi-modal transportation hub.
 The historic Norfolk & Western train station (now a museum dedicated to O. Winston Link's extraordinary photographs of steam trains) was no longer suitable, because Amtrak passenger trains at that location would block freight traffic.14

 Amtrak and the Commonwealth of Virginia partner to offer train service on routes less than 750 miles